vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-2.md

   built-in or through plugins.
 Look online for instructions on how to set them up, for example for [Vim/Neovim](https://www.grzegorowski.com/using-vim-or-neovim-nvim-as-a-git-mergetool) and [Emacs](http://blog.binchen.org/posts/emacs-is-the-best-merge-tool-for-git.html).

+[^fixup-instead-of-squash]: If you want to keep the first commit message and save yourself one step, you can use the `fixup` command, which does specifically that: squash commits, and keep the first message.